-Turf to be laid in suitable weather conditions on a prepared bed with no weeds and a suitable slow release fertiliser applied to bed prior to laying.
-Turf to be watered regularly until it is well established.
+DO NOT SCALE Turf to be laid in suitable weather conditions on a prepared bed with no weeds and a suitable slow release fertiliser applied to bed prior to laying.
+Turf to be watered regularly until it is well This drawing, including the design and technical information contained on it, is established. the property of Ascerta.
+The drawing may only be used for the specific purpose